 The Resource Center for Women & Ministry in the South holds a monthly meeting, The Art of Conscious Aging, for “women of a certain age.”
 The next meeting will be held on Tuesday, October 10, 11:30am–2pm, at the Colony Hills Clubhouse (3060 Colony Rd).
 This is an open group and there are no membership fees.
 Bring a bag lunch and be prepared to enjoy yourself and join in the conversation.
 Call 919-683-1236 or write to email@example.com for more information.

-Durham Congregations in Action’s next Assembly Meeting/ Supper will be held on Tuesday, August 15, 5:45–7pm, at Epworth United Methodist Church (3002 Hope Valley Rd).
-The special guest will be Durham Police Chief CJ Davis.
-Seven dollars will cover the cost for dinner; reserve your space by calling 919-688-2036 or by writing to firstname.lastname@example.org by Friday, August 11 (you can also pay online at dcia.org or at the door).
+Durham Congregations in Action’s next Assembly Meeting/ Lunch will be held on Tuesday, October 17, 11:45am–1pm, at Mt Bethel Presbyterian Church (3541 Rose of Sharon Rd).
+The topic will be the Clergy Anti-Racism Program & Member Appreciation.
+Seven dollars will cover the cost for dinner; reserve your space by calling 919-688-2036 or by writing to firstname.lastname@example.org by Friday, September 15 (you can also pay online at dcia.org or at the door).

 Various houses of worship provide groceries at no charge for people in need, and Durham Congregations in Action has a calendar showing where you can go to get help.
 Just click on the buttons below:

 Here’s where you can go if you and your family are in need of clothing:

 And here’s where you can go for a free, hot meal: